teeeeeo9/navi/frontend/README.md

-# Strategist Frontend
+# Navi Frontend

-This is the frontend application for the Strategist Goal Setting & Strategic Planning app.
-It provides a modern, animated, and minimalist interface for interacting with the Strategist backend.
+This is the frontend application for the Navi Goal Setting & Strategic Planning app.
+It provides a modern, animated, and minimalist interface for interacting with the Navi backend.

 ## Features